cerulean-orca/apollo.io_turkish_names/README.md

 For any users of Apollo.io doing outbound in the Turkish B2B field - an issue that slows them down is the broken name format for contact names.
-For example, a common Turkish name "Görkem" is written as "Goerken", or "Aslı" as "Asli" Also, the need to add the Mr. or Mrs. to each name manually.
+For example, a common Turkish name "Görkem" is written as "Goerkem", or "Aslı" as "Asli" Also, the need to add the Mr. or Mrs. to each name manually.
 You must create a manual field called "Hitap", so you can add dynamic updating in sequences.

 I've written a Google Apps Script, so you can export contacts and prepare them and import them back into your sequences.